 We’ve hosted Thanksgiving for the past seven years (give or take a few years), and in that time we’ve learned many valuable lessons as home cooks and hosts.
 We’ve tried our fair share of trendy recipes and ways to cook a turkey.
 We’ve mistimed oven usage and have discovered new family favorites.
 Quite possibly the most important lesson we’ve learned while hosting over the years: Planning is ESSENTIAL for everyone’s sanity and enjoyment.

-I cannot think of a more fitting quote for a holiday that revolves around cooking.
 The more planning I do when it comes to Thanksgiving the more time I save the day of, and the more time I gain for myself to enjoy the meal, my family, and my guests.
 Instead of waking up stressed and rushed the morning of Thanksgiving I can rest assured that my planning and preparations will leave me enough time to cook up some delicious food and still get to enjoy my coffee and Macy’s Parade with my kids instead of jumping out of bed and straight into the kitchen.

 Here is my planning guide for gaining time this holiday season and making your Thanksgiving enjoyable for both you and your guests!